purva2124/SKILLLAB_PROR-2026-TechWizards/README.md

 ## 18.3 Design Reflection

-What did you learn about:

-- designing,
-- delight,
-- clarity,
-- physical interaction,
-- understanding,
-- iteration?

-**Response:**

 **Designing:**
 We learned the importance of creating a simple and effective system design where both hardware and software work seamlessly.
 A clear pipeline from input (camera) to output (gesture display) was essential.